 When it comes to the actual registration process, ACRA will only proceed with the process if your application meets the following minimum requirements.
 Each investment holding company should have:

-- At least one resident director, who should be based in Singapore.
+- At least one resident or nominee director, who should be based in Singapore.

 - A pre-approved business name.

 - At least one shareholder, who can go ahead and double up as the company’s director.